cleitonsouza01/trade/docs/api/trade.tax_manager.md

 The base TaxManager.

-A TaxManager object reads an operation and returns the correspondent percentual taxes for that operation.
-Since taxes (and also the way they are applied) may vary greatly from one context to another, this class just implements a dummy interface for the tax discovery process, always returning a empty dictionary of taxes.
+A TaxManager object reads an operation and returns the correspondent percentual fees for that operation.
+Since fees (and also the way they are applied) may vary greatly from one context to another, this class just implements a dummy interface for the fee discovery process, always returning a empty dictionary of taxes.

 Every OperationContainer object has a reference to an instance of this TaxManager.
-If your app need to apply taxes to your Operation objects, then you should extend this class and inform the new TaxManager to your OperationContainer by
+If your app need to apply fees to your Operation objects, then you should extend this class and inform the new TaxManager to your OperationContainer by